The Search (1948 film): Reception

 Bosley Crowther of The New York Times gave the film high praise, calling it "an absorbing and gratifying emotional drama of the highest sort".
 Crowther thought that Clift got "precisely the right combination of intensity and casualness into the role."

 Anne Helen Petersen, writing for The Hairpin in 2012, commented that the film is "mostly forgotten today."
 Leonard Maltin gives the picture four out of four stars, saying that the "poignant drama...Beautifully acted and directed."

 Clint Eastwood has stated that Clift's performance had a great influence on his acting career.

-Despite the critical acclaim, the film did not perform well financially.
+Despite the critical acclaim, the film did not perform well on Broadway although was a solid financial success for the studio MGM.

 Radio adaptation

 Theatre Guild on the Air presented The Search on March 9, 1952.
 The one-hour adaptation starred Montgomery Clift and Fay Bainter.

 Remake

 A remake of the same name was released in 2014, moving the action to the Second Chechen War.
 The film was written and directed by Michel Hazanavicius and stars Bérénice Bejo and Annette Bening.